 - Jesus was offended at the stubbornness and hard heartedness of people.

 Maybe it just comes with age, but I have a message for the petty and small thinkers: I am over you.
 I refuse to let offense slow me down.
-To paraphrase a line from Jesse Ventura in Predator, “I ain’t got time to be offended.”
+To borrow a line from Jesse Ventura in Predator, “I don’t have got time to be bleed.”
+In this case, I don’t have time to be offended.

 Paul told the Ephesians “Let all bitter, sharp and angry feeling, and noise, and evil words, be put away from you, with all unkind acts;” 4:31